davidegreenwald/WordPress-Armory/readme.md

 * Prevent directory browsing
 * Set a database prefix that isn't `wp_`
 * Block access to xmlrpc.php to prevent login attempts
-* Block web access to config
+* Block web access to config, .htaccess, and other sensitive files
 * Prevent `.php` execution in the uploads and cache folders
 * Prevent plugin and theme editing from the WordPress dashboard
 * Set good file and directory permissions